N6REJ/bears_aichatbot/README.md

 - Admin component with analytics and cost tracking
 - Spend and latency charts; outcome and histogram analytics
 - Collection Info (metadata) and Collection Size history
-- Rebuild Document Collection tool with confirmation
+- Rebuild Document Collection tool with confirmation (in-place)
 - Logging of extended metrics and cost estimation